python/devguide/documentation/style-guide.rst

 Explicit attribution tends to discourage other users from updating community documentation.

-Existing documentation with bylines will not be changed unless the author decides to do so.
-This is subject to change in the future.
+Existing bylines are for historical interest only.
+They do not imply ownership or necessary approvals, and do not prevent edits or updates by others.

 Pronunciation of dunder names